launchscout/elixirconf_2022_livestate/README.md

-## ElixirConf 2022
+## ElixirConf 2023

-This is the deck for my ElixirConf talk.
-I've checked in both the markdown source and the html output.
-This was probably a little silly, as the html is generated and shouldn't be edited directly.
-I use marp to generate the HTML.
+This is the deck for my 2023 ElixirConf talk.
+It uses examples from a different repo

 ## Usage